Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 * **Footer**

-The footer was tested for
+The footer was tested for:

 1. Responsiveness across all device sizes.
 2. The Links in the footer return the user to the top of the current page.